-The Activities of Daily Living are a series of basic activities performed by individuals on a daily basis necessary for independent living at home or in the community.
-There are many variations on the definition of the activities of daily living, but most organizations agree there are 5 basic categories.
+The Activities of Daily Living are a series of basic activities necessary for independent living at home or in the community.
+They are performed on a daily basis.
+There are many variations on the definition of the ADLs, but most organizations agree there are 5 basic categories.

-1. Personal hygiene – bathing/showering, grooming, nail care, and oral care
+1. Personal hygiene – bathing/showering, grooming, nail care, and oral care.

-3. Eating – the ability to feed oneself, though not necessarily the capability to prepare food
+3. Eating – the ability to feed oneself, though not necessarily the capability to prepare food.

-1. Basic communication skills – such as using a regular phone, mobile phone, email, or the Internet
+1. Basic communication skills – such as using a regular phone, mobile phone, email, or the internet.

-2. Transportation – either by driving oneself, arranging rides, or the ability to use public transportation
+2. Transportation – either by driving oneself, arranging rides, or the ability to use public transportation.

-3. Meal preparation – meal planning, cooking, clean up, storage, and the ability to safely use kitchen equipment and utensils
+3. Meal preparation – meal planning, cooking, clean up, storage, and the ability to safely use kitchen equipment and utensils.

-4. Shopping – the ability to make appropriate food and clothing purchase decisions
+4. Shopping – the ability to make appropriate food and clothing purchase decisions.

 7. Managing personal finances – operating within a budget, writing checks, paying bills, and avoiding scams